 First aid courses naturally focus on resuscitation guidelines and practices.
 Real Response courses introduce the addition of simulation training to immerse course participants in deeper learning, with increased knowledge and skills-retention the result.
 Our experienced instructors are professional emergency services and medical personnel with the ability to bring resuscitation procedures to life using props, actors, sirens, emergency equipment and familiar settings for added realism.
 Saving lives is a serious business that is learnt safely and effectively at Real Response.

 What content will I learn in the course?

 Although first aid and CPR courses are held over short time-frames, ranging from around three hours to three days, an incredible amount of ground is covered.
 The course attainments are valued by employers and industry experts, and can be readily renewed, while the resuscitation skill-set remains on hand to be used when needed.
-Resuscitation content learnt at Real First Aid is extensive and comprehensive, yet easy to assimilate and apply.
+Resuscitation content learnt at Real Response is extensive and comprehensive, yet easy to assimilate and apply.
 Course content includes:

 - Understanding the full range of life saving resuscitation procedures

 - Practicing life-saving resuscitation procedures using real emergency equipment